kevinmartintech/Data-Warehouse-Analysis-Cube-And-Reporting/README.md

 # Data Warehouse (DW)
 This is the database that is optimized for analytical reporting giving you fast reads.
 The data is denormalized which means there is duplicate data stored in the tables.
 The duplicated data makes queries for reports and BI (Business Intelligence) visuals performant.
 The data from the TDS (Transactional Data Store) or ODS (Operational Data Store) is processed via ETL (Extract, Transform, Load) into the data warehouse.
 Data can also be imported from legacy systems via flat files.
 Data from modern APIs is fast becoming the standard for ingesting data into a data warehouse.
 Companies need to ensure they have a true data warehouse instead of a dumping ground for data with little modifications.

-Companies need to make good decisions and to make good decisions required good data.
-The best source for the data is properly designed data warehouse and not a “reporting warehouse” or a “data swamp”.
+Companies need to make good decisions and to make good decisions requires good data.
+The best source for the data is a properly designed data warehouse and not a “reporting warehouse” or a “data swamp”.

 Dimensions and Facts are created from the ingested data that are used in reporting.
-The Fact tables contain record data than can be aggregated (SUM, AVG, MIN, MAX) against.
+The Fact tables contain record data that can be aggregated (SUM, AVG, MIN, MAX) against.
 A Fact table has a specific grain that defines the level of detail for the records.
 The Dimension tables are used to slice the facts that answer the business staff’s data questions.

 The dimensions and facts can be modeled in a Star or Snowflake schema.
 The Star Schema has one fact table in the middle surrounded by several associated dimensions tables.
 The Snowflake Schema adds additional dimensions that relate to another dimension.